IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 </p>

 There are some dead zones in this test.
 The dye is not completely mixed in the reactor.
 Figure 6 is a clear visual of the lack of mixing that occurred in the reactor.
-Observations: There are some dead zones in this test.
-The dye is not completely mixed in the reactor

 <p align="center"> <img src="https://github.com/IanStarnes/Barbara-And-Ian/blob/master/images/sevenbaffle.png?raw=true" heights=110 width=427> </p>